 No. You do not need to bring your records.
-Once you arrive we will be initiating your permanent military dental record which will be maintained at the Cadet Dental Clinic.
+Once you arrive we will be initiating your permanent military dental record.

 After I arrive at the Air Force Academy can I still get treatment at my civilian dentist on breaks?